 Set to: 802.11b/g/n

-Details: Routers that support 802.11n should be configured for 802.11b/g/n for maximum speed and compatibility.
-Routers that only support 802.11g should be put in 802.11b/g mode, while those that support only 802.11b can be left in 802.11b mode.
-Different Wi-Fi routers support different radio modes, so the exact setting will vary depending on the Wi-Fi router in use.
+Routers that support 802.11n should be configured for 802.11b/g/n for maximum speed and compatibility.
+Routers that support only 802.11g should be put in 802.11b/g mode.
+Routers that that support only 802.11b can be left in 802.11b mode.
+Different Wi-Fi routers support different radio modes, so the setting varies depending on the router.
 In general, enable support for all modes.
-Devices will then automatically select the fastest commonly supported mode to communicate.
-Note that choosing a subset of the available modes will prevent some devices from connecting (for example, 802.11b/g devices will be unable to connect to a Wi-Fi router in 802.11n-only mode).
-Also, choosing a subset of the available modes might cause interference with nearby legacy networks, and might cause nearby legacy devices to interfere with your network.
+Devices can then automatically select the fastest commonly supported mode to communicate.
+Choosing a subset of the available modes prevents some devices from connecting.
+For example, 802.11b/g devices can't connect to a Wi-Fi router in 802.11n-only mode.
+Also, choosing a subset of the available modes might cause interference with nearby legacy networks, and nearby legacy devices might interfere with your network.

 This setting controls which versions of the 802.11a/b/g/n standard the network uses for wireless communication on the 5 GHz band.
 Newer standards support faster transfer rates, and older standards provide compatibility with older devices and additional range.